JohnFranchak/roi_coder/readme.md

 To shut down, simply close the figure (be sure to save data first).

 ## Limitations/Known Issues
-Limitations
 - Only one type of ROI can be coded/visualized at a time
 - Must close the software and reopen to switch between ROIs
 - Only rectangular ROIs are supported
 - Out of image coordinates are possible if users drag ROI boxes off the edge of an image
 - Only standard definition images have been tested

-Known issues
-- User interface may not display correctly on Windows
 - The application size is currently fixed and cannot be resized.
-This may make it not display correctly on smaller (e.g., laptop) screens.

 ## Attribution/Legal
 This software is open source.
 You are free to modify it to fit your needs and to use it for any purpose.